guydmello/Calculator/README.md

 # Calculator
-This is a calculator built using JavaScript, CSS, and HTML
+This is a calculator built using JavaScript, CSS, and HTML and is located at https://guydmello.github.io/Calculator/